How to Plan the Perfect African Safari

 ● Beach safari

 Some safari adventurers, especially first-timers, may find the African safari to be a rewarding but exhausting experience.
-This is because safaris usually require stamina and a lot of get-up-and-go action even if you’re doing it somewhere beautiful.
+This is due to the fact that safaris typically demand endurance and a high level of energy, even when they take place in stunning locations.

-Finishing off your trip with a beach retreat can be the perfect wrap up to your holiday, as well as a great way to make some romantic memories with your significant other.
-Two of the best places for this are on the coast of Malawi or the picturesque beaches of Seychelles.
+Finishing your vacation with a beach retreat is a great way to make romantic memories with your partner.
+Two excellent locations for this are the coast of Malawi and the scenic beaches of the Seychelles.

 seals on the beach during a african beach safari